MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 If a payment in the bank isn't represented by a document in [!INCLUDE[prod_short](includes/prod_short.md)], you can open a prefilled general journal from the **Payment Registration** page to post the payment directly to the balancing account without applying the payment to a document.
 Alternatively, you may want to record the payment in the journal until the origin of the payment has been resolved.
 For more information, see [To record or post a payment without a related document](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md#to-record-or-post-a-payment-without-a-related-document).

-## <a name="to-process-customer-payments-with-discounts-manually" />To process customer payments with discounts manually
+## <a name="to-process-customer-payments-with-discounts-manually"></a>To process customer payments with discounts manually
 If you've agreed on a payment discount with your customer, then the payment amounts can be lower than the invoice amounts if payment occurs before the agreed discount date.

 The following procedures explain four different ways to post discounted payments on the **Payment Registration** page.